-The latest Toyota Aygo looks set to reassert itself in a rejuvenated city car sector.
+The improved Toyota Aygo is asserting itself in the rejuvenated city car sector.
 Jonathan Crouch reports

 Ten Second Review